Andros-Spica/PondTrade/README.md

 ### End result

 We increased significantly the `create-map` procedure, but we now have a process that is both flexible and controllable by user input.
-Note that we extract the declaration of the local variables, `centralPatch` and `minDistOfLandToCenter`, from the patches actions.
+Note that we extract the declaration of the local variables, `centralPatch` and `minDistOfLandToCenter`, from the patches commands.
 They are now calculated only once at the start of the procedure and then used by every patch.
 Once you close a version of any piece of code, it is good practice to increase the spacing between the lines or even break down single lines that are particularly complicated.
 NetLogo language allows much flexibility in this sense: you can add spaces, tabs, line breaks, and commentary between most elements of your code.
 Also, enclosing parenthesis are not required but may improve readability.
 ```NetLogo
 to create-map